A much more breathable start to the week with some showers remaining.

 Monday and Tuesday: Heat at bay and cooler nights

-The morning will be generally sunny, except for areas in the northeast, where low clouds may occur, possibly bringing some light showers, for example, south of Cap de Begur.
+Monday morning will be generally sunny, except for areas in the northeast and nearby regions, where low clouds may cause the occasional light shower or light rain shower.
 At Cap de Creus, the north wind will keep the skies clear and the sea choppy, with strong swells.

-Late in the day, some intense showers may develop between the southern part of the central coast and the northern part of the Costa Daurada.
+Starting at midday, scattered showers of generally moderate intensity are expected in the northeast and northern pre-coast, with few occurrences.
+This is nothing compared to the heavy downpours of recent hours in this area.
+Late in the day, some intense showers or thunderstorms may occur between the southern central coast and the northern Costa Daurada.
 The Catalan Meteorological Service has issued a warning for heavy rain.

-This weekend's heavy storms mainly affected the Girona region, as well as parts of the Pyrenees, the Pre-Pyrenees, and Central Catalonia.
-The weather was very uneven, but there were real downpours in some cases, dumping significant amounts of water in a short period of time.
-The most notable events were: 123 l/m² Saturday afternoon English class. at 00:00 of Saturday were recorded (in l/m2):
+This weekend's heavy storms have mainly affected the Girona region, as well as parts of the Pyrenees, the Pre-Pyrenees, and central Catalonia.
+The storms have been very uneven, but there have been downpours in some cases, leaving significant amounts of water in a short period of time.
+The most notable are: 123 l/m² English (Jungle) on Saturday afternoon, record rainfall in one day at this station with 24 years of data.

 - English: 123 (58 l/m² in 1 hour)